BuffaloRob/Eaze_Front_End_Challenge/README.md

 At [Eaze](https://www.eaze.com) we strive for writing simple, maintainable and clean code.

-We prefer simplicity and over complexity.
+We prefer simplicity over complexity.

 We comment our code and commit often.